nielsenjared/nielsenjared.github.io/content/blog/javascript-data-structure-array/index.md

 console.log(numnums); //returns [ '4' ]
 ```

-If we were to use the Array constructor without type-checking, there's a possibility that we would create an array containing a one string, rather than an array of empty elements.
+If we were to use the Array constructor without type-checking, there's a possibility that we would create an array containing a string, rather than an array of empty elements.

 ### Array.of()